Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Methodology

 where $Y_r^{-1} = S(-r)$ and the integral $C_t$ is a trace-class operator on $H$. \end{theorem}

 \begin{proof} We begin by establishing existence of the mild solution to our SPDE \eqref{eq:spde}.
-Since the equation is driven by space-time coloured noise, we have $Q^{1/2}$, where $Q^{1/2}: U \to H$ is a Hilbert-Schmidt operator.
+Since the equation is driven by space--time coloured noise, the noise operator $Q^{1/2}: U \to H$ is a Hilbert-Schmidt operator.
 The mild solution is given by

 where the stochastic integral is taken in $H$ with respect to the cylindrical Wiener process $W_t$.
 The well-posedness of this integral requires the integrability condition

 which is satisfied under our assumptions.
 This condition ensures that $u(t) \in L^2(\Omega; H)$ and that the stochastic integral is well-defined.